Evacuation efforts go on at sprawling Ukrainian steel mill

 Some of the plant's previous evacuees spoke to the AP about the horrors of being surrounded by death in the moldy, underground bunker with little food and water, poor medical care and diminishing hope.
 Some said they felt guilty for leaving others behind.

-“People literally rot like our jackets did,” said 31-year-old Serhii Kuzmenko, who fled with his wife, 8-year-old daughter and four others from their bunker, where 30 others were left behind.
 “They need our help badly.
-We need to get them out.”
+We need to get them out,” said 31-year-old Serhii Kuzmenko, who fled with his wife, 8-year-old daughter and four others from their bunker, where 30 others were left behind.

-Fighters defending the plant said Friday on the Telegram messaging app that Russian troops had fired on an evacuation vehicle on the plant's grounds.
-They said the car was moving toward civilians when it was hit by shelling, and that one soldier was killed and six were wounded.
+Fighters defending the plant said Friday on the Telegram messaging app that Russian troops had fired on an evacuation vehicle on the plant's grounds, killing one soldier.

 Moscow did not immediately acknowledge renewed fighting there Friday.